TokenChingy/_api/README.md

 - ~~Improve README.md.~~
 - ~~Rewrite API endpoint logic to implement functions such as sort, limit, and operators.~~
 - Implement \_gte, \_gt, \_lte, and \_lt comparators to the API for find, update, and remove endpoints.
+- ~~Implement schema validation for creates.~~
-- Implement schema validation functionality.
+- Implement schema validation for updates.
 - Implement an admin interface.

 ## Getting started